Shubhamxshah/Notes/sandeep-backend/04_Databases/03_sharding_mongo/README.md

    so you can distribute each based on for e.g. if three shards and userId is a natural number starting from 1, we can send as userId/3 so each shard can store and retrieve based on that calculation from router.
 Now, if you add fourth shard, you will have to rearrange all the shards and that becomes a problem.
    To tackle this we can do consistent hashing.
 In which we add modulo 12 to each and if <4 we add to shard 1, >4 but <8 we add to shard 2 etc. so now if you want to add a fourth shard you'll just have to rearrange from a single shard. so data rearrangement is necessary but we make it minimal.
    <img width="1909" height="1133" alt="image" src="https://github.com/user-attachments/assets/dcde9d68-f9c1-45ca-b247-8a0b6496eb09" />

+   similarly for postgres you use citusdata to handle distrubution its an open source tool.
+Handled services like amazon dynamodb, cassandra, excloud.in etc do it for you so you dont have to. for sql google spanner etc.

+Cons of consistent hashing:

+1. If shards are placed in one direct line in ring if we place it base on their ip address hashing function, all load could go to a single shard.
+To prevent this we can use virtual db nodes. and placing the value to other ones.